bruceravel/demeter/documentation/Athena/import/multiple.rst

 Note that three files are highlighted in the file listing and that those three files are listed below in the :guilabel:`File name` box.
-Another way of selecting multiple files is to click on a file in the listing then click on another file while holding down the :button:`Shift` key.
+Another way of selecting multiple files is to :mark:`leftclick,..` click on a file in the listing then :mark:`leftclick,..` click on another file while holding down the :button:`Shift` key.
 When you do this, all files between the two you clicked on will be selected.

 When you click the :button:`Open,light` button, all of the selected files